Nazara Code Style Guide

 Instead of panicking, we write custom error types to wrap errors of certain functions and include a well formatted error message alongside the error.

-For an exampel on how that looks, please check and of the error.rs
+For an exampel on how that looks, please check and of the error.rs files found in any of Nazara's packages.

 Example:src/publisher/error.rs